 Landscape Design Tips for Arranging Fall Flowers

 "Form" roughly means the shape of a plant.
-Visual interest can be achieved in landscape design by using contrasting shapes.
-For example, a mound-shaped plant like Silver Mound artemisia (Artemisia schmidtiana 'Silver Mound'), a perennial as far north as planting zone 4, gives you a good counterpoint to a spiky plant such as dracena, aptly nicknamed, "spikes" (Dracaena indivisa).
+Visual interest can be achieved by using contrasting shapes.
+A mound-shaped plant like Artemisia schmidtiana Silver Mound, a perennial as far north as planting zone 4, gives you a good counterpoint to a spiky plant such as Dracaena indivisa.
 Both artemisia and dracaena are grown for foliage, not blooms; so add some fall flowers to such a planting to give it more color.

-The texture of the leaves of Silver Dust dusty miller (Senecio cineraria), for example, with its toothed edges, contrasts greatly with a neighboring plant whose leaves have smoother edges, such as red salvia, (Salvia splendens 'Red Hussar').
+The texture of the leaves of Senecio cineraria Silver Dust, for example, with its toothed edges, contrasts greatly with a neighboring plant whose leaves have smoother edges, such as Salvia splendens Red Hussar.
 The former is perceived as having a more delicate texture.

 Let There Be Color!

-Most people have specific colors in mind when planning a fall color scheme for their perennial or annual flower gardens in fall.
-A fall color scheme of red-yellow-orange is a classic for the harvest season.
-Orange and yellow nasturtiums (Tropaeolum majus), lemon yellow French marigolds (Tagetes patula 'Lemon Drop'), and reddish-purple plumed celosia (Celosia argentea var. cristata), for example, will set your annual flower gardens ablaze in autumn.
+The element of color does, of course, play a large role, too.
+Most people have specific colors in mind when planning a fall color scheme.
+Red-yellow-orange is a classic for the harvest season.
+Orange and yellow nasturtiums, lemon yellow French marigolds (Tagetes patula Lemon Drop), and reddish-purple plumed Celosia will set your fall gardens ablaze.

-A metallic color scheme is also popular in fall landscape design: golds, silvers and bronzes.
-For example, golden African marigolds (Tagetes erecta 'F1 Gold Galore'), Silver King artemisia (Artemisia ludoviciana 'Silver King,' a perennial to zone 5), and a bronze coleus (Coleus x hybridus) work well together.
+A metallic color scheme is also popular for fall: golds, silvers, and bronzes.
+Golden African marigolds (Tagetes erecta F1 Gold Galore), Artemisia ludoviciana Silver King (perennial to zone 5), and a bronze coleus (Coleus x hybridus) work well together.

-Alternative Fall Color Schemes, More Choices for Perennials
+Alternative Fall Color Schemes, More Perennial Choices

 - Montauk daisies (Nipponanthemum nipponicum)